Professors - Members of the Faculty of Graduate and Postdoctoral Studies - Research Interests

 MOREAU, Denise, RN, BScN(UQTR), MScN(Mtl), PhD ETEC (Concordia), Associate Professor.
 Women's health (adult & youth); health of francophone women living in a minority situation in Canada; maternity representations & practices; health communication; health promotion.

-NOEL-WEISS, Joy, RN, BScN, BEd(Brock), MScN, PhD, Assistant Professor.
+NOEL-WEISS, Joy, RN, BScN, BEd(Brock), MScN, PhD, Associate Professor.
 Human lactation and breastfeeding; nursing; ethics (theory and application); ethical dilemmas for nurses and for lactation consultants; maternal breastfeeding self-efficacy; peer support for women who want to breastfeed.